Business Risks

 Accounting of impairment loss, etc. of non-current assets

 Appropriate accounting of impairment loss, etc. of non-current assets requires a business plan that appropriately estimates a future cash flow.
-As mentioned in 3) of (1), our group makes investment in subsidiaries, etc. actively, including M&As.
+Our Group makes investment in subsidiaries, etc. actively, including M&As.
 To make the following accounting decisions, in particular, an appropriate business plan for each subsidiary, etc. is necessary.

-・Judgment on the impairment loss on shares, etc. of affiliates in our individual financial statements
+・Judgment on the impairment loss on shares, etc. of affiliated companies in our individual financial statements

 ・Judgment on the impairment loss on non-current assets of subsidiaries, etc., which is used as basic data for consolidated financial statements